 It’s just that with portraiture, the ideal focal length is longer than 70mm to compress the image and the ideal aperture is preferably larger than f/2.8.
 With longer focal lengths and wider apertures you get better subject isolation and bokeh.
 You won’t always want to shoot wide open for subject isolation when it comes to portraits but it’s nice to have that option.

-If I was in a pinch, I would not hesitate to use this lens for portraiture.
-But I think the best use of the Nikon 24-70 is to use it for environmental portraits, where you’re not just showing the subject but also including their surroundings as artistically as possible.
+I would not hesitate to use this lens for portraiture.
+But I think the best use of the Nikon 24-70 is to use it for environmental portraits, where you’re not just showing the subject but also including their surroundings.

-The other con that comes to mind is the 24 70mm Nikon’s corner softness at its wider focal lengths, which as I covered before, is not too big of a concern.
+The other con that comes to mind is the 24 70mm Nikon’s corner softness at its wider focal lengths, which as I covered before, is not that big of a deal in my opinion.

 Who is this Nikon Zoom Lens for?

 A lot of photographers get into landscape photography thinking that it’s all about going as wide as you can go.
-And while I absolutely recommend Nikon’s 14-24mm wide angle to landscape photographers – it’s an amazing lens – but sometimes you want to include less in your frame than the 14-24 allows and the 24-70mm range is perfect for those times.
+And while lenses like Nikon’s 14-24mm are amazing lenses, sometimes you want to include less in your frame than the 14-24 allows and the 24-70mm range is perfect for those times.

-I’d also recommend it for portrait photographers.
+This lens is also nice to have for portrait photographers.
 Specifically for environmental portraits.

 Here’s a couple examples:

-It’s an excellent lens for sports photography, especially for basketball for example, where as a member of the press you’re likely to be seated on the baseline and you can’t move from that spot.
+It’s an excellent lens for sports photography, especially for basketball for example, where you’re likely to be seated on the baseline and you can’t move from that spot.

 Being able to zoom between 24 and 70mm lets you get the best focal length possible in that type of situation.
-The insanely fast focus of the Nikon 24-70 is exactly what you need for fast moving sports subjects as well.
+The fast focus of the Nikon 24-70 is exactly what you need for fast-moving sports subjects as well.

-Wedding photographers can get a ton out of the Nikon 24 70 2.8 also.
+Wedding photographers can also get a lot out of the Nikon 24 70 2.8.

-It can really be used for a lot of the wedding day: getting ready, the ceremony, details and the reception can all be shot with the 24 70mm Nikon.
-I don’t use this lens anymore for weddings, instead opting to use two camera bodies and an 85mm and 35mm lens on either side.
+It can really be used for a lot of the wedding day: getting ready, the ceremony, details and the reception can all be shot with this lens.
+I don’t use this lens anymore for weddings; instead, I use two camera bodies and an 85mm and 35mm lens on either side.

-But I would have no problem shooting an entire wedding with only one camera body and this Nikon zoom lens.
-What I would do is switch back and forth all the way from 24mm for shots when I’m up-close to the action to 70mm when I’m further away or I want to zoom in on details, such as a priest handing the bride or groom their rings.
+But I would have no problem shooting an entire wedding with only one camera body and this zoom lens.
+What I would do is switch back and forth all the way from 24mm for shots when I’m up close to the action and zoom to 70mm when I’m further away or I want to zoom in on details, such as a priest handing the bride or groom their rings.

-Because of the versatility of the Nikon 24-70, I recommend it to any photographer with the budget.
-There’s just so many uses for this lens.
-Even just puttering around your house or neighborhood you can find a million ways to use it.
+If you shoot Nikon gear, because of the versatility of this lens, any photographer would benefit from having it, as long as you have the budget.
+There are just so many uses for this lens.
+Even just puttering around your house or neighborhood you can find a bunch of ways to make use of it.

-Just keep in mind that the lens is far from petite or light.
+Just keep in mind that the lens is far from small or light.

 Final Thoughts on the Nikon 24-70 f2.8 G

-It produces beautiful, vibrant images that just jump out at you.
+It can produce beautiful, vibrant images that jump out at you.
 It’s very sharp.
-It’s an all-around excellent Nikon zoom lens that will perform in almost any situation you put it in.
-As far as versatility goes, it’s very hard to beat.
+It’s a great all-around lens that will perform in almost any situation you put it in.
+As far as versatility goes, it’s hard to beat.